Polycyclic Aromatic Hydrocarbon and CO(2-1) Emission at 50-150 pc Scales in 70 Nearby Galaxies: Results

 Galaxy centers, especially bar-fed central molecular zones, differ from the disks of galaxies in ways that may also affect CO-to-PAH ratios.
 Galaxy centers exhibit some of the most intense star formation found in galaxies, with correspondingly high interstellar radiation fields, gas column and volume densities, and some host active galactic nuclei \citep[e.g.,][and see review in \citealt{schinnerer2024}]{schinnerer2023}.
 As a result, CO in galaxy centers often exhibits broader line widths, lower opacity, and low $X_{\rm CO}$ \citep[e.g.,][]{bolatto2013,teng2023}.

 The bottom-left panel of Figure~\ref{fig:co_mir_all} shows the CO-vs-PAH relationship separating sight lines towards galaxy centers compared to those in disks.
-Galaxy centers appear systematically brighter than disks in both CO and PAH emission, as expected from previous analyses of these galaxies \citep{sun2020,pathak2024}.
+Both CO and PAH emission appear systematically brighter in galaxy centers than in disks, likely due to the higher densities and stronger radiation fields in galaxy centers.
+This is expected from previous analyses of these galaxies \citep[e.g.,][]{sun2020,pathak2024}.
 Sight lines in galaxy centers also appear offset towards higher CO intensity compared to disks at matched \ipah.
-On average the CO-to-PAH ratio is $\approx 0.18$~dex ($\approx 60\%$) higher in galaxy centers compared to disks, and the median $I_{\rm CO(2-1)}$ in centers appear higher than that found for disks at fixed \ipah.
+On average the CO-to-PAH ratio is $\approx 0.16$~dex ($\approx 60\%$) higher in galaxy centers compared to disks, and the median $I_{\rm CO(2-1)}$ in centers appear higher than that found for disks at fixed \ipah.

 We note one caveat here.
 The stellar continuum can also be bright in galaxy centers, and the starlight subtraction can become correspondingly more difficult \citep[e.g.,][]{sutter2024,baron2024}.
 If our standard correction oversubtracts the starlight from F770W in galaxy centers, then we might artificially underestimate F770W$_\mathrm{PAH}$.
-However, considering a similar situation, \citet{baron2024} found that the range of plausible starlight SED variations is not sufficient to explain observed variations in PAH emission (there they consider F770W/F1130W).
+However, considering a similar situation, \citet{baron2024} found that the range of plausible starlight SED variations cannot impact the F770W emission enough to explain observed variations in the F770W/F1130W ratio in the inner parts of galaxies.
 We also note that we find a similar contrast between disks and centers in the CO-to-F1130W ratio, where F1130W is less affected by starlight.
 Finally, we note that we do not subtract any hot dust continuum from F770W.
-Hot dust continuum is likely stronger in galaxy centers, implying that the CO-to-PAH ratio will be biased high.
+Hot dust continuum is likely stronger in galaxy centers, implying that our reported CO-to-PAH ratio measurements are lower than the true ratios.

 A higher CO-to-PAH ratio in bright galactic centers may imply a large impact of $X_{\rm CO}$ on the measured ratio.
 A number of studies have shown that $X_{\rm CO}$ in galaxy centers can be 5--15 times lower than the standard Milky Way $X_{\rm CO} = 2\times 10^{20}$~cm$^{-2}$/(K~km~s$^{-1}$), and $\approx 2\times$ lower than the galaxy mean on average \citep[e.g., ][]{sandstrom2013,israel2020,teng2023,chiang2024}.
 Following Equation \ref{eq:dust}, centrally suppressed $X_\mathrm{CO}$ will lead to centrally enhanced CO-to-PAH ratios.
 On the other hand, the intense radiation fields expected in galaxy centers should increase PAH emission and decrease the CO-to-PAH ratio, unless PAH destruction occurs.
 There is some evidence for slightly lower \qpah\ in galaxy centers \citep{chastenet2023a}, but a general trend is not so clear.
 Metallicity and DGR tend to be highest in galaxy centers, which may also decrease the CO-to-PAH ratio (see Eq.~\ref{eq:dust}).
 Considering that most of these effects would decrease CO-to-PAH, the enhancement seen in Figure~\ref{fig:co_mir_all} and Table \ref{tab:fits} may indicate that $X_{\rm CO}$ represents the dominant effect, offsetting these other PAH-enhancing effects.